 Meaning

-“Humor is imperative, more important than food.
+In the quote “Humor is imperative, more important than food.
 You have a choice when someone dies.
 You can lie down or get back into life.
-Do something for someone else.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.
+Do something for someone else.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.

 Theme